Integrate Single Sign-On (SSO)

 Your IdP will now be listed in the Login methods card.

-Test IdPs on the Zero Trust dashboard
+Test IdPs in Zero Trust

 To test if an IdP is correctly configured, navigate to Settings > Authentication.
 Next, click Test next to the IdP you would like to test.
 This will attempt to connect to the IdP to verify if a valid connection is established.